Christinaliang/cancer-cell-semantic-segmentation/README.md

 conda install pytorch torchvision cuda91 -c pytorch
 ```

-(This is my environment, but other verions may also work)
+(This is my environment, but others may also work)